antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/UseR!-Meetup-Boston-2020/README.md

    - How is LSA used to derive similarities between two given texts?
    - How is LSA used to evaluate the proximity of phrases?
      (That have different words, but close semantic meaning.)
-   - How the main dimension reduction methods compare?
+   - How the main dimensional reduction methods compare?

 ### Dimensional reduction algorithms

 Here is a list of the
 [Dimensional reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction)
 algorithms discussed in the tutorial (and used by `LSAMon`):
 - [Independent Component Analysis](https://en.wikipedia.org/wiki/Independent_component_analysis),
 - [Non-Negative Matrix Factorization (NNMF)](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization),
 - [Singular Value Decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition).

 (The most important is NNMF; one of the primary reasons for developing "LSAMon-R" is to streamline applications of NNMF.)